NullDesk/nullmailer/README.md

 ### <a name="mailer-instantiation"></a>Mailer Instantiation

-The simplest usage is to instantiate the mailer of your choice, use the fluent message builder API to create a message, then send the messages:
+The simplest usage is to instantiate the mailer of your choice, use the fluent message builder API to create one or more messages, then send the messages:

          var settings = new SendGridMailerSettings
          {